farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Apache-Cassandra/README.md

 This way we can run drop and create tables whenever we want to reset our database and test your ETL pipeline.

 ## `Project Query Data-Model design and brief Output summary:`
-**Note:** Here is a brief snap-shot of what one can expect from `Cassandra Query-Data-Model`, to see the detail python code please try this link: [`Project_1B_ Project_Template.ipynb`](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/blob/main/Data-Modeling-with-Apache-Cassandra/Project_1B_%20Project_Template.ipynb)
+**Reflect:** Here is the visible depiction of my data-model on `how to create tables in Apache Cassandra` and `how to run queries on that table`.
+Here I shared a brief snap-shot of what one can expect from `Cassandra Query-Data-Model`, to see the detail python code please try this link: [`Project_1B_ Project_Template.ipynb`](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/blob/main/Data-Modeling-with-Apache-Cassandra/Project_1B_%20Project_Template.ipynb)

 #### `Query 1:`  Give me the artist, song title and song's length in the music app history that was heard during  sessionId = 338, and itemInSession  = 4
 ![image](https://user-images.githubusercontent.com/16586123/138171266-00e3b7ec-7a73-419e-864e-c43795985daa.png)